Why Do Lenders Need My Credit Report And Score?

 It’s also worth noting that it’s possible to raise your credit score back to where it was in a matter of months by doing the right things like making on-time payments and carefully controlling your credit utilization.
 This is the case if you have a single new inquiry.

-Our friends at Rocket Mortgage® by Quicken Loans can help you buy a home or refinance your current one today.
+Our friends at Rocket Mortgage® can help you buy a home or refinance your current one today.
 You can also feel free to call one of their Home Loan Experts at (800) 769-6133.